energy-savings-scheme/openfisca_nsw_safeguard/README.md

-# $EXT_NAME
+# Openfisca Extention: Peak Demand Reduction Scheme (PDRS)

-This is a template for making extensions in NSW.
+This is an openfisca extension to openfisca_nsw_base package.

 ## Initialising
 You'll need to rename the openfisca_nsw_extension_template directory to the name of your extension.
 Also edit README.md, MANIFEST.in, setup.py & Makefile, and replace $EXT_NAME with the name of your extension.
 Replace $SHORT_NAME with a shortened name for it, for example openfisca-nsw-rules-kids-vouchers is shortened to "kids".
 This just makes it easier to switch to the virtual env.